HackaIran/HackaPanel/README.md

 # License

-Copyright (c) 2017 Alireza Sheikholmolouki All rights reserved.
+Copyright (c) 2017 HackaIran All rights reserved.

 This work is licensed under the terms of the MIT license.
 For a copy, see  [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).